-After Ashleigh, a 31-year-old black British Jamaican woman, married a white British (born in Wales) man, they had a glorious beautiful daughter called Alleppey, now 19 months old.
+After Ashleigh, a black British Jamaican woman, married a white British (born in Wales) man, they had a glorious beautiful daughter called Alleppey.
 Ash is a blogger at The Constant Wonderer and recently vlogged about being in an interracial relationship and the challenges that come with marrying two cultures.
 Here she talks about the responsibility that comes with raising a biracial child.

 Becoming a parent is a magnificent learning curve unto itself… So what makes raising a child of mixed heritage so different?

 Perspectives on this topic seem to differ depending on geography and the ethnicity of the mother (she is often regarded as the most influential person in a child’s cultural identity).
 But everyone seems to agree that the main challenge of raising biracial humans revolve around balancing their cultural identity and genetic features.
 The battle between nurture (whichever culture they are most exposed to) and nature (their physical appearance) is played out openly in every moment of a mixed race child’s life.